Skip to main content

 • Major Chinese universities admitting Indian students: Peking, Tsinghua, Fudan, Shanghai Jiao Tong, Zhejiang, Wuhan, Sun Yat-sen, Nanjing, plus medical universities China Medical University and Capital Medical University.

-When you actually need to send us the Original
+When you actually need to send us the Original for Chinese translation and legalisation

 Chinese translation work runs from a scan.
-The Chinese translator works from a clear photograph or scan of the Indian document and produces the translation with the agency\'s seal and certification.
+The Chinese translator works from a clear photograph or scan of the Indian document and produces the translation with the agency's seal and certification.
 The Original Indian document does not travel for translation.

-The Chinese notary public (gōngzhèngchù) notarisation, where required by the destination Chinese authority, typically happens after the candidate arrives in China; the notary verifies the Chinese translation against the apostilled Indian original.
+The Chinese notary public (gōngzhèngchù) notarisation, where required by the destination Chinese authority, typically happens after the candidate arrives in China; the notary verifies the Chinese translation against the legally stamped Indian original.
 We coordinate the Chinese notary referral through partners in Beijing, Shanghai, Guangzhou, or the destination Chinese city where required.

 Which Chinese authority will actually read this translation

-Public Security Bureau (公安局, gōng\'ānjú) of the destination Chinese city.
+Public Security Bureau (公安局, gōng'ānjú) of the destination Chinese city.
 Residence permit (居留许可, jūliú xǔkě) registration after arrival in China on a Z visa, X visa, S visa, or other long-stay category.
-The Public Security Bureau reads the apostilled Indian original + Chinese translation, often requiring in-China notarisation at a Chinese notary public.
+The Public Security Bureau reads the legally stamped Indian original and Chinese translation, often requiring in-China notarisation at a Chinese notary public.

 Chinese Ministry of Education (中华人民共和国教育部, Zhōnghuá Rénmín Gònghéguó Jiàoyù Bù) for academic equivalency.
 The Chinese Service Center for Scholarly Exchange (CSCSE) handles academic credential evaluation for Indian degrees and the JW202 admission process at Chinese universities.